-If you have a standard account but want to run Task Manager with elevated privileges, you need to run Task Manager as Administrator.
-Here’s what you need to do.
+If you have a standard account but want to run Task Manager with elevated privileges, you should run Task Manager as Administrator.

 Run Task Manager As Administrator via Windows Search

-• First, click on the Windows 11 search and type in Task Manager.
+• Click on the Windows 11 search and type in Task Manager.

-• Next, right-click on the Task Manager from the search results and select ‘Run as administrator.’
+• Right-click on the Task Manager from the search results and select ‘Run as administrator.’

-• Alternatively, you can click on the Run as administrator option displayed on the right pane of the Windows search.
+• Alternatively, you can click the Run as administrator option in the right pane of the Windows search.

-That’s it!
-You are done.
-This will run Task Manager as administrator on Windows 11.
-Now you can kill the process that requires elevated privileges to be terminated.
+This will run Task Manager as an administrator on Windows 11.
+You can kill the process that requires elevated privileges to be terminated.

-We will use the Command Prompt utility on Windows 11 to run Task Manager as admin in this method.
-Here’s what you need to do.
+You can use the Command Prompt utility on Windows 11 to run Task Manager as an admin.

-1. First, click on the Windows 11 search and type in Command Prompt.
+1. Click the Windows 11 search and type in Command Prompt.

 2. Right-click on the Command Prompt and select Run as administrator.